The Bassano family

 Click on the links below to find out more:

 - Alexander Bassano (1829-1913), Photographer.
 Artist associated with 2808 portraits, Sitter in 4 portraits.

 - Adelaide Fanny Louise Barber (née Bassano) (1850-1921), Wife of Ludwig George Barber; daughter of Alexander Bassano.
 Sitter in 18 portraits.

 - Ludwig George Barber, Major; husband of Adelaide Fanny Louise Bassano.
 Sitter in 3 portraits.

-- Adelaide Rose Ainslie Bassano (née Lancaster) (circa 1830-1906), Daughter of Henry Lancaster; wife of Alexander Bassano.
+- Adelaide Rose Ainslie Bassano (née Lancaster) (1825-1906), Daughter of Henry Lancaster; wife of Alexander Bassano.
 Sitter associated with 6 portraits.

 - Hermione Una Adelaide Camilla Gunton-Turner (née Serjeant) (born 1891), Granddaughter of Alexander Bassano; wife of Frederick Henry Gunton-Turner.
 Sitter in 4 portraits.